mhered/sevillabot/Simulation.md

 - [x] add caster mesh
 - [x] align height of caster
 - [x] measure and correct position of wheels
-- [ ] is collision between wheels and chassis a problem?
+- [x] is collision between wheels and chassis a problem?
+Apparently not
-- [ ] adjust angle of lidar
+- [x] adjust angle of lidar
-- [ ] measure and correct CoGs, masses, inertias
+- [ ] measure values of CoGs, masses, inertias and update in URDF